iWinston/typeorm-plus/docs/listeners-and-subscribers.md

 }
 ```

-You can implement any method from `EntitySubscriberInterface` interface.
+You can implement any method from `EntitySubscriberInterface`.
 To listen to any entity you just omit `listenTo` method and use `any`:

 ```typescript